 Prior to the beginning of each year, our operating plan for that year, which takes into account our anticipated performance, our growth and profitability objectives as well as the economic climate, is prepared by management and approved by the Board.
 Based on this plan, we set pre-established goals for the year that will determine bonus payout levels once our financial and operational performance is evaluated and confirmed following the end of the year.

-For 2018, the Talent and Compensation Committee established the following framework for the Executive Bonus Plan, which is generally consistent with prior years:
+Based on the financial and operational performance of our Company and cruise brands, actual annual incentives were paid above target for our NEOs and ranged from 108% to 141% of target.
+For 2019, the Talent and Compensation Committee established the following framework for the Executive Bonus Plan, which is generally consistent with prior years: